Virome-Collaboration-Group/Virome-Pipeline-Docker/README.md

 ##APPLICATION OPTIONS

-The options are available for the default application:
+These options are available for the default application:

 ```
   --enable-data-download      download data files (default)